Bayway Refinery: History

-1976 brought about the installation of the most iconic structure at the refinery, the Wet Gas Scrubber.
-Visible from the New Jersey Turnpike with its giant plumes of water vapor, this device eliminates 7-8 tons of dust per day as well as gases generated from the catalytic cracking process.
-To this day it is recognized as one of the most efficient and effective units of its kind in the world.
+1976 brought about the installation of a remarkable structure at the refinery, the Wet Gas Scrubber.
+Visible from the New Jersey Turnpike with its plumes of water vapor, this device removes 7-8 tons of dust per day as well as gases generated from the catalytic cracking process.

 In 1979, another "massive early morning explosion and fire at an Exxon refinery in Linden, N.J., injured seven persons, two seriously, and shook buildings four miles away" including the destruction of a process unit.

 On the night of January 1–2, 1990, a cracked underwater pipeline leaked about 567,000 USgal of fuel oil into the Arthur Kill.
 Because the waterway was already so heavily industrialized, Exxon argued that it should not have to pay any damages.
 The court disagreed, ordering the company to pay $15 million in reparations.

 On April 8, 1993, the Tosco Corporation finalized proceedings to purchase the refinery from Exxon for a sum of $175 million, although the Exxon Chemical Company continued to run the Chemical Plant.
 During this time Bayway was operated by Bayway Refining Company, a wholly owned subsidiary of the Tosco Corporation.
 Under the direction of Tosco, Bayway was able to reorganize and upgrade the facility, and years of operating at a loss for Exxon in the later 1980s were turned around swiftly.

 The Morristown and Erie Railway became the contract switcher for the refinery in 1995, and set up the Bayshore Terminal Company to handle the management of 8,000 railroad cars full of various refinery products each year.

 In 1999, the Infineum company (a joint project of Exxon Chemical, Shell International Chemicals and Shell Chemical) took over operation of the chemical plant.
 Infineum researches and produces crankcase lubricant additives, fuel additives, and specialty lubricant additives, as well as automatic transmission fluids, gear oils, and industrial oils.

 Tosco was bought in 2001 by Phillips Petroleum, which merged with Conoco to form ConocoPhillips in 2002 and later spun off downstream, midstream and chemical assets into a new Phillips 66 company in 2012.

 In 2003 a new polypropylene facility went online that produces 775 million pounds per year.